Data-Aware Device Scheduling for Federated Edge Learning: Diversity in Federated Learning

 \section{Diversity in Federated Learning}

 Our idea comes from the fact that many prior works in ML have imposed the diversity on the construction of training batches to improve the efficiency of the learning process \cite{zhang_determinantal_2017}.
 Furthermore, active learning \cite{ you_diverse_2014, shi_diversifying_2016} is premised on the idea that models can be trained with fewer data points, provided that the selected samples are diverse and more informative.
 In active learning, the diversity is used as a criterion for choosing informative data points for efficient ML training.
 However, to the best of our knowledge, this premise has never been used in FEEL prior to this work.
 Thus, we investigate the possibility of exploiting the different dataset properties to carefully select devices with potentially more informative datasets with less redundancy, by measuring their size and diversity.
-Therefore, we propose a FEEL algorithm where these aspects are the heart of the devices selection.
+Therefore, we propose data-aware scheduling (DAS) algorithm for FEEL where these aspects are the heart of the devices selection.

-The first question to be asked is what would be a good diversity measure for FEEL?
-Various measures of uncertainty are used in active learning \cite{yang_multi-class_2015} to choose the samples that should be labeled.
-In FEEL, the device selection does not concern independent samples, instead the diversity should be evaluated at the level of the entire dataset.
-Moreover, in the premise of FEEL, the labels are already known, which gives the possibility to use more informed measures.
-For instance, we can use Shannon entropy \cite{holub_entropy-based_2008} or Gini-Simpson index \cite{jost_entropy_2006} for classification problems.
-Other methods can be used for sequential data, such as approximate entropy (ApEn) and sample entropy (SampEn) \cite{Apen}.
+The first question to be asked is what would be a good diversity measure for FEEL? {\revision Various measures of diversity are used in active learning to choose the samples that should be labeled.
+For instance, in an image classification problem, images that are hard to classify with high certainty are considered more informative and are selected to be labelled, and the chosen samples are selected from different classes in order to form a diverse dataset \cite{yang_multi-class_2015}.
+In FEEL, the device selection does not concern independent samples, and the dataset construction is not possible due to on-device processing.
+As a result, the diversity must be evaluated at the level of the entire dataset.
+Moreover, in the premise of FEEL, the labels are already known which gives the possibility to use more informed measures.
+For instance, we can use Shannon entropy \cite{holub_entropy-based_2008} or Gini-Simpson index \cite{jost_entropy_2006} for classification problems, to see whether a dataset has diverse examples from several classes.
+If a classification dataset has samples from one class only, it should be discarded during training.
+Additionally, sequence prediction models are sensitive to data-quality, especially missing data and null values \cite{nespoli_data_2020, arbesser_visplause_2017,taik_electrical_2020}.
+Consequently, the diversity (i.e., variations of the sequence data) should be evaluated using methods such as approximate entropy (ApEn) and sample entropy (SampEn) \cite{Apen}.}

 The Gini-simpson index is a modification of the Simpson index.
 The Simpson index measures the probability that two samples taken at random from the dataset of interest are from the same class, it is calculated as follows: